-If your benefits eligible pay is: \$50,000.99 1 or less Citi provides LTD coverage at no cost to you.
+If your benefits eligible pay is: \$50,000.99 or less Citi provides LTD coverage at no cost to you.
 From \$50,001 to \$500,000 You will pay for coverage with after-tax dollars.
 The LTD benefit under the Citi plan is tax free, meaning you don't pay taxes on the benefit you receive from MetLife.

-If your benefits eligible pay increases above \$50,000.99 for benefits purposes for the following plan year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year.
-Effective January 1 of the following year, contributions will be deducted from your pay.
-If you do not want LTD coverage for the following year, you must select "no coverage" during annual enrollment.
-However, if you do not opt out of LTD coverage during annual enrollment you will have 90 days beginning January 1 to opt out.
+Notwithstanding the exception to the 2017 special plan year LTD coverage enrollment noted above, generally if you are a new hire with benefits eligible pay that exceeds \$50,000.99, or as a current employee, your benefits eligible pay increases to above \$50,000.99 for benefits purposes for the following plan year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year (new hire enrollment commences with employment).
+Effective January 1 of the following year, contributions will be deducted from your pay (new hires deductions occur upon employment).
+If you do not want LTD coverage, you must select "no coverage" during annual enrollment.
+However, if you do not opt out of LTD coverage during annual enrollment you will have 90 days to opt out.
 If you opt out within this 90-day period, these contributions will be refunded to you.
+You can also opt out after the 90-day period; however, premiums will not be refunded.